NamitaMalik/scoreboard/README.md

 ## Technical Improvements to be done:

 * Using `NgRx` for state management
-* Building common components for input fields and button
+* Building common components for input fields and buttons
+* Adding more specs